 Soon,

+and be blissfully ignorant

 The Passing

 by Sophia Terian

 The fragility of life will always terrify me.

 Sometimes I feel so vulnerable.

 thinking of all the ways my life could spontaneously end -

 the accidents

 the inflictions

 what I inflict.